There are, however, critical design mistakes that can be made when creating a part in ductile iron (ASTM A536) or gray iron (ASTM A48).

 Case Study: Download this free case study to learn how Penticton Foundry helped a company improve wear time through design assistance.

-To learn more about ductile iron, gray iron and austempered ductile iron please refer to our ductile iron webpage.
+To learn about the ductile iron please refer to our ductile iron webpage.